Trump adviser steers clear of Flynn question

 On CNN’s “State of the Union,” Democratic Minnesota Senator Al Franken said “a few” of his Republican colleagues are questioning Trump’s mental health.

-“In the way all of us have this suspicion.
-He lies a lot,” said Franken, a former comedian on “Saturday Night Live.”
+“In the way that we all have this suspicion that — you know, that he’s not — he lies a lot,” said Franken, a former comedian on “Saturday Night Live.’’

+“And, you know, that is not the norm for a president of the United States, or, actually, for a human being.”

 Comments